fbpx

 As with any policy, insurers consider a number of factors when setting rates.
 Where you live, your zip code, your age, the amount you’ve set as your deductible: All of these factors still come into play whether you are bundling policies or not.

 Because rates can vary substantially from one state to the next, how much you’ll save by bundling can vary, too.
-Hurricanes along the coast in Texas and Florida and wildfires in California and Arizona have impacted homeowners insurance rates considerably, so bundling in those states might differ as well.
+Hurricanes along the coast in Texas and Florida and wildfires in California and Arizona have impacted homeowners insurance rates considerably.
+Bundling in those states might differ as well.

 It is also important to remember that your claims history will contribute to your bundled insurance quote.
 If you’ve had a bunch of moving violations, been in an accident or had recent homeowners insurance claims, the amount you could save on your home and car insurance bundle might be limited.